advancedresearch/advancedresearch.github.io/blog/2018-09-30-why-semantical-research-is-significant-for-asi-safety.md

 So, you need to start over and check the concepts that one uses to think about ASI, which is the *semantics of the language* used to talk about ASI.
-This is why semantical research is significant for ASI safety, because all our assumptions rely on them.
+This is why semantical research is significant for ASI safety, because all our assumptions rely on that research.

 Now, to the details.